Our Amazon Stock Prediction In 2019 (Buy or Sell?)

 Indeed, Amazon’s acquisition of Whole Foods shows that Bezos believes that offline retail remains important.
 With the Whole Foods acquisition, Amazon picked up 473 Whole Foods locations.

-That’s why in 2019, we’re likely to see Amazon purchase more and more of its offline rivals and integrate them into its existing e-commerce ecosystem, the way it has with Whole Foods.
+That’s why in 2019 and beyond, we’re likely to see Amazon purchase more and more of its offline rivals and integrate them into its existing e-commerce ecosystem, the way it has with Whole Foods.

 Which brings me to CVS Health (NYSE: CVS) and Walgreens Boots Alliance (NYSE: WBA), the number one and number two drug retail chains, respectively.